RZendejasJr/CIS25_Fall2025/README.md

 ## How to Compile and Run

 ### 1. Compile
-Open a terminal or command prompt in your project folder and run:
+Open a terminal or command prompt and run:
 ```bash
 g++ -std=c++17 -O2 -Wall main.cpp -o bank_sim